getgrenade/tf2-workshop-toolkit/README.md

 | LOD FBX exports | `<blend_dir>/mesh/<asset>_<lod>.fbx` |
 | Substance preview FBX | `<blend_dir>/bakes/<blend>_substance.fbx` |
 | Baked textures | `<blend_dir>/bakes/<name>.png` |

----

-## Notes

-- The addon uses Cycles for all baking.
-GPU rendering is enabled automatically during bakes and restored afterward.
-- All-Class variants share the same materials as the original asset — they are not duplicated.
-- Shape keys are fully supported in export; they're baked into geometry per-LOD before the FBX is written.
-- The jiggle bone sync works across multiple armatures in one pass — useful when your All-Class variants each have their own armature.